bids-apps/FibreDensityAndCrosssection/README.md

 In order to share data between our container and the rest of our machine, we need to mount a volume.
 Docker does this with the `-v` flag.
 Docker expects its input formatted as: `-v path/to/local/data:/path/in/container`.

-For example, to run the first particpant level analysis on a single subject use:
+To run the first particpant level analysis on a single subject use:

 ```{bash}